-Many companies suspended or cut their dividends in 2020 due to COVID-related slowdowns, including such stalwarts as Harley-Davidson, Disney, and General Motors.
+Many companies suspended or cut their dividends in 2020 due to COVID-related slowdowns, including stalwarts such as Harley-Davidson, Disney, and General Motors.

 Alternatives to Dividends Per Share

-Another metric that investors use to assess the strength of a company and its future prospects is earnings per share (EPS).
+Another metric investors use to assess the strength of a company and its future prospects is earnings per share (EPS).
 EPS measures each common share’s profit allocation in relation to the company’s total profit.

 Investors also refer to a company’s dividend payout ratio (DPR), which is the proportion of dividends paid to shareholders in relation to the total amount of net income the company generates.
 For example, if a company’s net income is $20,000 and it pays $5,000 in dividends, its DPR is 25%.

 A company’s DPR is not necessarily a signal of whether a company is a good or bad investment.
 Rather, DPR can signify to investors whether a company is likely to provide returns in the form of income (via regular and substantial dividends) or through growth that will hopefully result in a higher share price.

 Dividends Per Share vs. Earnings Per Share